alpaka-group/llama/docs/pages/introduction.rst

 Even this small decision between SoA and AoS has a quite different access style in code, :cpp:`image[x][y].r` vs. :cpp:`image.r[x][y]`.
-So the choice of layout already is usually quite infectious on the code we use to access a data structure.
+So the choice of layout is already quite infectious on the code we use to access a data structure.
-For this specific example, research and ready to use libraries already exist.
+For this specific example, research and ready to use libraries already exist (E.g. `SOAContainer <https://gitlab.cern.ch/LHCbOpt/SOAContainer>`_ or `Intel's SDLT <https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/compiler-reference/libraries/introduction-to-the-simd-data-layout-templates.html>`_).

 But there are more useful mappings than SoA and AoS, such as: